 BERC- Baylor Emerging Research Conference

-The 2021 Baylor Emerging Research Conference (BERC) seeks submissions from Baylor School of Education graduate students that focus on collaborative work among professionals, researchers, educators, and leaders, as well as among institutions, professional associations, and governing and regulatory bodies that support the professions.
+The 2021 Baylor Emerging Research Conference (BERC) is hosted by Baylor School of Education and seeks to provide a platform for graduate students to share collaborative work among professionals, researchers, educators, and leaders, as well as among institutions, professional associations, and governing and regulatory bodies that support the professions.

 Virtual Conference Date: Feb.
 6, 2021